 The American giant General Electric has existed as a company since 1892 and can even trace its ancestry back to Thomas Edison.
 Various products based on electrical power and electronics have been their core products ever since.
 Antitrust violations in the beginning of the 1930’s forced them to start to manufacture and sell radios under their own brand – becoming one of North America’s major brands.
 Over time the international competition in consumer electronics became more and more challenging.
 In 1987, competition eventually lead to General Electric selling off their consumer electronics division and abandon the production of radios and hi-fi systems.
 The radio brand might be long gone but General Electric is still in business and offers products and services that range from aircraft engines, power generation, oil and gas production equipment to healthcare and medical technologies, as well as financing and industrial products.

-Retrofitted, the clock radio has the USB-port, RJ-45 LAN port, speaker terminal posts, the 120 V AC input and the low voltage DC input, as well as the micro SD card reader (holds the software) in the back.
+Retrofitted, the clock radio has the USB-port, RJ-45 LAN port, speaker terminal posts, the 120 V AC input and the low voltage DC input, as well as the mini sized USB memory stick which holds the software (not shown in the pictures) in the back.
 In addition, the on/off switch is now located on the back panel (the original one in the front was to unreliable to be used).
 Above and to the right of the clock there is a dimmed red LED-light indicating if the player is on or not.